 Blue Starlite Drive-in

-In August 2020, the Foundation partnered with Blue Starlite Mini Urban Drive-in and the Texas Facilities Commission to host a COVID-friendly downtown drive-in movie theater every weekend of the year.
+In August 2020, the Downtown Austin Alliance partnered with Blue Starlite Mini Urban Drive-in and the Texas Facilities Commission to host a COVID-friendly downtown drive-in movie theater every weekend of the year.
 Screenings continue to take place Thursday-Saturday nights on the rooftop of 300 San Antonio Street.
 The drive-in format was also used to host other creative community events such as slam poetry nights.

 Shop the Block

-The Foundation partnered with the businesses on the 600 block of Congress through a new City of Austin program to reinvigorate downtown.
+The Downtown Austin Alliance partnered with the businesses on the 600 block of Congress through a new City of Austin program to reinvigorate downtown.
 The program helped businesses and restaurants activate their sidewalks and outdoor areas through socially distanced dining areas, music and programming.
 The success of this program led to a quicker re-opening of Royal Blue Grocery and Caroline’s restaurant.

 Busking on Second Street

-The Foundation privately raised money to hire local musicians to play live music on Second Street every Saturday and Sunday starting in February 2021.
+The Downtown Austin Alliance privately raised money to hire local musicians to play live music on Second Street every Saturday and Sunday starting in February 2021.
 Through this partnership with Health Alliance for Austin Musicians (HAAM) and the 2ND Street District, we were able to successfully promote shopping and dining while putting Austin musicians back to work.

 Clarity Parks Project